 Students may obtain all relevant information regarding their grade, including definite information about what factors contributed to this grade, the respective weight of each of the factors, copies of the student’s work, and the instructor’s evaluations of this student’s work.
 The student is not entitled to copies of others’ work or the grade book for the entire course.
-Instructors are expected to preserve all course material until the 30-day deadline after the end of the semester has passed.
+Instructors are encouraged to preserve all course material until the 30-day deadline after the end of the semester has passed.
 Once the student has filed an appeal the instructor of the course is obligated to preserve all evidence that may be of importance for the grade appeal.

 Format of Appeal

 Any grade appeal must be in writing.
 The letter of appeal must contain the following information:

 The student’s name, student ID number and correct mailing address; the course in question, the semester in which the course was taught, the name(s) of the instructor(s); the assigned grade; the date of the appeal.

 It is the student’s responsibility to list concise arguments in this letter of appeal about why the instructor would have been obligated to assign a better grade in this letter of appeal.
 If more than one argument is given, the student must structure the appeal so that this distinction is apparent.
 Once the appeal has been made, the student may not add or change arguments.
 The student is therefore encouraged to draft and review the appeal very carefully.